dakota-marshall/website-hugo/content/posts/Configure Apple Magic Trackpad 2 Gestures on Manjaro KDE.md

 ### Intro

-I haven't seen any full-length tutorials for getting the Apple Magic Trackpad 2, or really any multi-touch track-pad, working in Manjaro, or more specifically KDE, yet so I figured I'd write down how I did it.
+I haven't seen any full-length tutorials for getting the Apple Magic Trackpad 2, or really any multi-touch track-pad, working in Manjaro, or more specifically KDE, yet.
+So I figured I'd write down how I did it.
 Most of the info I got was from the libinput-gestures [Github page](https://github.com/bulletmark/libinput-gestures) if you would like to check it out.
 The device works out of the box with left, right, and middle-click as well as 2 finger scrolling.
 But to get the rest of the features you need to set a few things up.
 YMMV on whether or not everything in this works for you.

 ---